wellbyt3/audit-process/README.md

 When you finish an entry point, go back through and:
 - [ ] Identify state updated.
 Log them in the State Tracker Google Sheet.

 **IMPORTANT**: During the first pass, focus on keeping a steady pace.
 Don’t let details or complexity break your rhythm.
-If something doesn’t click after a reasonable amount of time, tag it with @audit-check and move on—you can revisit it on the next pass.
+If something doesn’t click after a reasonable amount of time, tag it and move on.
+Easy to revisit it on the next pass.

 ### Attacker Pass
 Go through the code again, but shift mindsets from "happy path" to "attacker's mindest."